arangodb/arangodb/Documentation/Books/Manual/Deployment/Cloud/AWS.md

 on the cloud.

 Up to ArangoDB 3.2, official ArangoDB AMI were available in the [AWS marketplace](https://aws.amazon.com/marketplace/search/results/ref=dtl_navgno_search_box?page=1&searchTerms=arangodb).
-Such AMI is not being maintained anymore, though.
+Such AMI are not being maintained anymore, though.
 However, deploying on AWS is still possible, and again, a quite common scenario.

 After having initialized your preferred AWS instance, with one of the ArangoDB supported